37 Easy Halloween Treats Kids Can Make

 Graveyard Mousse Cups

 If you've got a house full of chocolate-obsessives, these individual Halloween desserts are sure to be something all will dig.
-Kids will delight in decorating these chocolate mousse cups with edible bones, gummy worms, and headstone cookies.
+Kids will delight in decorating these chocolate mousse cups with edible bones, Gummy Worms, ($1, Target), and headstone cookies.
 Adults will adore the flashback to the dirt cups of youth.

 Spin a sugary spiderweb to lure your party guests toward the Halloween dessert table.
 These thick caramel-chocolate shakes are eye-catching and taste bud-tempting all at once.
 Drizzled caramel and dark chocolate ice cream toppings create an oozing effect on the glass.